News

 Qatar student describes hope, adaptation as Iran war settlement stalls

 Heciel Nieves Bonilla, News Editor As peace talks between the United States and Iran continue on an unpredictable path, a student from VCU’s Qatar campus spoke to The CT regarding his experiences of living through threats of bombing and a peace in the balance.
 VCUarts Qatar shut its doors to the public on Feb.
 28 in response to hostilities in the area when the U.S. and Israel began a bombing campaign on Iran, according to previous reports by The CT.
 The conflict went on to impact the entire region through retaliatory strikes and the closure of the Strait of Hormuz.
 Qatar lies beyond the strait in the Persian Gulf and has been the target of Iranian strikes on industrial, military and natural gas infrastructure.
 Second-year VCUarts Qatar graphic design student Anirudh Anil Kumar said the university had students limit entry to the campus as much as possible for several weeks afterward.
 “They told us not to come to campus, like ‘come only if necessary to take important items, and just don’t come in as a group, so you don’t get crowded in here.’”
-Kumar said.
-“So we had a system to come one by one or something like that, and
+Anil Kumar said.
+“So we had a system to come one by one or something like that,

-Does VCU’s $720 million payroll add up?
+VCU’s $720 million payroll reveals wide wage gaps

 Virginia lawmakers bluntly decline Spanberger’s cannabis bill changes